kcirreb/thocky-api/README.md

 }
 ```

-## Contact Me
+## Contact Us
-If you think there are mistakes in our data, feel free to tell me at koberrick11@gmail.com.
+If you have any questions or find any mistakes in our data, feel free to send an email to koberrick11@gmail.com.